What is Insula Collective?

 Rooted in service to BIPOC communities and proud allies of the queer community, Insula Collective has provided spaces where vulnerability, authenticity, and belonging are honored as essential to well-being.
 As we evolve, we look forward to extending our peer counseling and support offerings to all who seek community and healing.

-Briana Boyd
+Briana P Boyd